 Walkers/Bouncers/Saucers/Pikler Triangle.

+Many doctors say no to bouncers/saucers and even walkers because the foot can plantar-flex or the child uses their tippy toes rather than the full foot.
 In 2018, the American Academy of Pediatrics called for all infant walkers to be banned.
 The AAP says they don’t help children learn how to walk, and in contrast, can actually delay when a child starts to walk because the movements they use to move a walker around doesn’t translate to the movements needed to walk independently, and the children can’t see their feet and legs.
+The overall message from experts is that jumping devices are okay as long as they are not used for more than a short period of time (15 minutes) and they are freestanding, not attached to doorways.

 In the grand scheme of things, 15 minutes is really not much time at all and can easily be filled by another activity.